theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 In the framework below, I show Confucius and Aristotle as the phlosophical basis.
 Kant adds the courage to use one’s own understanding; Seneca's famous quote reminds me that we don't learn for school, but for life.

 In the medieval university, the lecture had a very clear function.
-He/She made knowledge accessible.
 A learned person read, explained, interpreted, and transmitted texts that students could usually not access so easily by themselves.
 In that situation, the lecture was a gateway to knowledge.

 Today, the situation is very different though: Knowledge as a scarce ressource is a thing of the past.
 Students can find explanations, tutorials, online courses, Wikipedia articles, MOOCs, YouTube lectures, and now also generative AI within seconds.
 If information is everywhere, then the value of a university can no longer lie solely in giving students more information.

-For me, the more interesting question is what happens after students have found information.
-Can they make sense of it?
+What interest me is what happens after students have found information: Can they make sense of it?
 Can they question it?
 Can they compare it with other perspectives?
 Can they use it in a situation where the answer is not already clear?
 This is where I still see the university as a deeply meaningful place.
 At its best, it is a place where students train their minds, grow as persons, test ideas, receive feedback, and learn to work with problems that matter.

 I want my teaching to prepare students for the realities they will face after graduation.
 Many of them will work in environments that are international, competitive, fast-moving, and often ambiguous.
 Mere knowledge of concepts or reproducing models is not enough.
 They need transferable skills, confidence in their own thinking, judgement under uncertainty, and the ability to communicate and act in situations where different people see the problem differently.